hackThacker/DataAnalysis/README.md

      ```
      git clone https://github.com/hackThacker/DataAnalysis.git
      ```
-     You should see the Jupyter Notebook version displayed.
+     You should see Download files displayed into your download directory extract that then go to next step.

 5. **Now go into report folder:**